On March 11, 2021, the American Rescue Plan (ARP) Higher Education Emergency Relief Fund (HEERF) III was signed into

 Will this grant affect a student’s current or future financial aid?

 No, this is an emergency grant and it will not impact your current or future financial aid.

 How is the ARP/HEERF III plan different than the CRRSAA/HEERF II plan?

 There are two notable differences between ARP/HEERF III and CRRSAA/HEERF II for students:

 Where can students go if they have questions or want to learn more about ARP/HEERF III?

-Additional information about ARP/HEERF III from the Department of Education can be found at: https://www2.ed.gov/about/offices/list/ope/arpfaq.pdf.
+Additional information about ARP/HEERF III (PDF) can be found on the Department of Education website.